zowe/zowe-install-packaging/smpe/bld/service/_README.txt

 - Round brackets, ( and ), must be present in pairs
 - Comment markers, /* and */, may NOT be present (this includes
   //* for comment lines in sample JCL)
+- The tilde, ~, may NOT be present as it used by the sed command to parse the file.
+Adjust smpe/bld/smpe-service.sh if usage is required.
 - Hold text must start with a flower box
 ****************************************************************
 * Affected function: {area that is impacted by this hold text} *